 We don’t want to punish students who are away or want the students in the class to feel punished with more work.

 This usually means that we start a project in social studies.
 At this time of year, we’ve typically finished geography and regions for Alberta or Canada and are just starting on some of the histories.
 We usually assign a project that our students can work on for several weeks.
-For Grade 5 that is usually Design a Fur Trading Post and for Grade 4 that is usually Design a Prairie Homestead.
+For Grade 5, that is usually Design a Fur Trading Post, which can be found on TpT or our BN Shop.
+For Grade 4, that is usually Design a Prairie Homestead, which can be found on TpT or our BN Shop.

 We set up students with five or more art projects at the beginning of the month.
 They work on these projects all through the month.
-We require them to have in three for assessment and the rest are just for fun.
-We use lessons from some of the art sets we’ve created over the years
+We require them to have three for assessment, and the rest are just for fun.
+Lessons from some of the art sets we’ve created over the years are helpful too.

-- Indigenous Artists of Canada These projects are inspired by a variety of Indigenous artists that live all over Canada.
+- Indigenous Artists in Canada These projects are inspired by a variety of Indigenous artists that live all over Canada.
+Find it on TpT or BN Shop.

-- Winter Themed Art Projects These themed projects all involve winter.
+- Winter-Themed Art Projects These themed projects all involve winter.
 These are great for those winter days and winter displays.
+Find it on TpT or BN Shop.

 We also allow our students to work on various craft activities.
 Are you looking for a lesson you can do that isn’t too Christmas-y?
 Try our Snowman Heads lesson by joining our email list.
 You’ll also get access to our Resource Library full of other resources.